Unity-Technologies/kaizen/README.md

 Components might declare dependencies on (versions of) other components.

-The version number of a component is incremented every time a new version is published.
-Newer versions must be backwards compatible.
+The version number of a component is incremented every time a new version is published in accordance with [semantic versioning rules](http://semver.org/).

 Components can and should be published independently of each other.